-Giant Mook: The Autobots have the Titans, massive, well-armored warriors packing tons of firepower and plenty of repair drones.
+Giant Mook: The Autobots have the Titans, massive (around the size of Grimlock), well-armored warriors packing tons of firepower and plenty of repair drones.
 Use Splash Damage to take care of both drones quickly.

 Decepticons, in addition the Leapers above (which are larger than any of the playable characters except Grimlock and Bruticus), have Insecticon Bruisers, which about the size of Grimlock when he's in robot mode.
 They can dish and take a ton of damage, as well as being immune to Grimlock's robot mode executions, but their attacks are limited to head on charges so they're easy to dodge, and Grimlock in dino form can take them out in a couple hits, or can do an execution where he bites them in half.

 Both sides have tank-like units that can take loads of punishment and fire out painful shots and rockets.

 Groin Attack: One of Starscream's animations for stealth-killing an enemy is to kick them between the legs and attach a bomb to them.